Lever Tumbler Locks

 What is a Lever Lock?

-A lever tumbler lock is a type of lock that uses a set of levers to prevent the bolt from moving in the lock.
-In the simplest terms, lifting the tumbler, or ‘lever’, above a certain height will allow the bolt to slide past.
-The number of levers may vary, but it is usually an odd number in order to provide symmetry.
-You can also specify a minimum number of levers to provide better security in general.
+A lever tumbler lock is a type of lock that uses a set of levers to prevent the bolt from moving in the wave.
+In the simplest terms, lifting the tumbler, or ‘lever’, above a certain height, will allow the bolt to slide past.
+The number of levers may vary, but it is usually an odd number to provide symmetry.
+You can also specify a minimum number of levers to offer better security in general.

 A lock is made up of levers (usually out of non-ferrous metals).
-Each lever needs to be lifted to a specific height by the key in order for the locking bolt to move.
-Typically, one cuts the belly of the lever away to various depths in order to provide different combinations.
-Or, they cut the gate in a different location in order to provide differs, or different combinations, for the lock.
+Each lever needs to be lifted to a specific height by the key for the locking bolt to move.
+Typically, one cuts the belly of the lever away to various depths to provide different combinations.
+Or, they cut the gate in a different location to provide additional, or other varieties, for the lock.
 A lever will have pockets or gates through which the bolt stump moves during unlocking.
 Here are the most common lever locks you will find on modern doors today.

 3 LEVER LOCKS

-A 3 lever lock is a common type of lever lock, but is generally used for low security applications such as internal doors.
-As their tolerances are much lower, there are fewer combinations of key available, so they are likely to unlock doors they shouldn’t.
+A 3 lever lock is a common type of lever lock but is generally used for low-security applications such as internal doors.
+As their tolerances are much lower, there are fewer combinations of essential available, so they are likely to unlock doors they shouldn’t.